SHUBHAM-220305/CodeAlpha_Image_Gallery/README.md

-# 📸 Responsive Image Gallery with Search and Modal
+# 📸 Image Gallery with Search and Modal

 A responsive and modern image gallery built using **HTML**, **CSS**, and **JavaScript**.
 It displays over 30+ beautiful images with a live search filter, hover effects, and a modal view with navigation.